4th of July Pet Parade - Free

 “Dogs’ main cooling mechanism is through respiration/panting and they do not handle heat as well as humans do.
 Inadequate shade and/or hydration on a hot day can put even the healthiest pet at risk for overheating,” said Dr. Moles.
 Senior, obese, short muzzled dogs (Pugs, Bulldogs, Boxers, etc.) and long-haired breeds are discouraged in extreme heat.

 Another concern in high temperatures is hot asphalt which can cause damage to paw pads.
 A recent asphalt temperature was 140 degrees with ambient temperature of 86 degrees.
 Based on observations of recent days with temperatures into the high 90's, the temperature should be around 70 degrees at 9:00 am and climbing to about 82 degrees by 11:00 am.

 Tips for keeping your pet comfortable at the Pet Parade include:

 - Before and after the parade, find a cool, shaded place to rest.

-- Provide plenty of fresh water, available at parade staging area and en route – just look for the orange flags.
-Bring a water bottle for you and your pet as well.
+- Bring plenty of cool water for you and your pet.
+Water will be available at parade staging area and en route – just look for the orange flags.

 - Allow dogs to cool off in the water pools at the staging area.